 Amending tax returns to qualify for mortgage is totally allowed and legal.

-- There are numerous reasons why people amend tax returns.
+- There are numerous reasons why people amend tax returns

-- Amending tax returns to qualify for mortgage can be done by amending tax returns to add deductions that may have been an oversight.
+- Amending tax returns to qualify for mortgage can be done by amending tax returns to add deductions that may have been an oversight

-- This often gives tax payers a refund.
+- This often gives taxpayers a refund

-- The Internal Revenue Service gives tax payers up to 3 years to amend tax returns from the original filing date.
+The Internal Revenue Service gives taxpayers up to 3 years to amend tax returns from the original filing date.

 Why Do Underwriters Require Income Tax Returns

-- For self employed borrowers, two years of tax returns are required.
+- For self-employed borrowers, two years of tax returns are required

 The way mortgage underwriters calculate income is off income tax returns is as follows:

-- If older tax returns are lower than the most recent year of income, then the adjusted gross income is averaged over 24 months.
+- If older tax returns are lower than the most recent year of income, then the adjusted gross income is averaged over 24 months

-- If the borrowers most current income tax return shows a lower adjusted gross income than the preceding year, then the lower most recent adjusted gross income is used.
+- If the borrower’s most current income tax return shows a lower adjusted gross income than the preceding year, then the lowermost recent adjusted gross income is used

-- Borrowers who are intending on removing deductions and increasing adjusted gross income on amended tax returns need to amend tax returns and make sure to pay for the additional tax liability owed.
+- Borrowers who are intending on removing deductions and increasing adjusted gross income on amended tax returns need to amend tax returns

 4506T During Mortgage Process

-Mortgage lender will need to verify income tax returns with the Internal Revenue Service.
+The mortgage lender will need to verify income tax returns with the Internal Revenue Service.

 - Borrowers who just amended tax returns to qualify for mortgage to declare more income, it will take four to six weeks before the IRS will verify 4506T.